Ephenodrom/Dart-Log-4-Dart-2/README.md

 * "This log entry was created on %d from class %t.
 It has the level %l and the message %m"

 ### Example Configuration

+Some configuration examples with all possible appenders and their settings.

 ```dart
 var config = {